 Glasgow City Council strongly advocates a policy of ‘Local Schools for Local Children‘.
-This ensures that schools foster community ties and children and their families can benefit from community support and cohesion.
+This ensures that schools foster community ties.
+Children and their families can benefit from community support and cohesion.

 Supporting The Local Community

-It is one of the top performing schools in Glasgow, located in an area with rapidly rising schools rolls.
-Despite this, fewer and fewer local children are attending Notre Dame High every year.
+It is one of the top performing schools in Glasgow.
+Furthermore, it is located in an area with rapidly rising schools rolls.
+However, fewer local children attend Notre Dame High every year.

-Less than 20% of pupils live within the catchment area.
-This makes it the only catchment school in Glasgow that relies almost entirely on placing requests to fill classrooms.
+81% Notre Dame High live outside the catchment area.
+It is the only catchment school in Glasgow that relies almost entirely on placing requests to fill classrooms.

-Children from Notre Dame High’s catchment area are being excluded from their local high school.
-This forces them to travel outside of their local area to attend alternative schools.
+Above all children from Notre Dame High’s catchment area are being excluded from their local high school.
+As a result this forces children to travel outside of their local area to attend alternative schools.

-A co-educational Notre Dame High would allow all catchment kids, both boys and girls, to go to their local school together.
+However, a co-educational Notre Dame High would allow all catchment boys and girls to go to their local school together.

-Pupils would be able to take part in community engagement and become effective contributors to their local area.
-They would also be able to participate in after-school opportunities to enhance their learning.
+So this would allow pupils to take part in community engagement.
+Moreover, they would become effective contributors to their local area.
+Likewise, after-school activities would be more accessible.

-Changing the entry criteria at Notre Dame High will enable it to support it’s local community as a catchment-based, council-run high school should.Respond to Consultation Now
+Obviously a change to the entry criteria at Notre Dame High will enable it to support its local community as a catchment-based, council-run high school.